hasti2811/learning-computer-networking/README.md

 Now run this command to test if its working via HTTPS: curl -L https://domainname

-You could also just do -I https://domainname to get the headers.
+You could also just do curl -I https://domainname to get the headers.

 You can also enter the domain into the browser and it should load.